 Doctoral, Post-Doctoral & Junior Faculty Research Fellowship

-The Doctoral, Post-Doctoral and Junior Faculty Research Fellowship Program supports individuals conducting research on civil resistance and/or a study that can benefit from a civil resistance perspective.
+The Doctoral, Post-Doctoral and Junior Faculty Research Fellowship Program supported individuals conducting research on civil resistance and/or a study that can benefit from a civil resistance perspective.

-For junior faculty and post-doctoral researchers, the goal of the fellowship is to help them complete a relevant book or academic journal article germane to civil resistance.
+For junior faculty and post-doctoral researchers, the goal of the fellowship was to help them complete a relevant book or academic journal article germane to civil resistance.

-In either case, fellows are expected to incorporate a civil resistance scholarship in their work, drawing from relevant literature and theoretical frameworks.
+In either case, fellows were expected to incorporate a civil resistance scholarship in their work, drawing from relevant literature and theoretical frameworks.

-This stipend program is available for doctoral students; junior faculty (within their first five years of hire) on a tenure-track position; and full-time post-doctoral researchers, lecturers, and assistant professors who are working to secure a permanent faculty appointment, or will advance to an associate professor or a senior lecturer.
+This stipend program was available to doctoral students; junior faculty (within their first five years of hire) on a tenure-track position; and full-time post-doctoral researchers, lecturers, and assistant professors who are working to secure a permanent faculty appointment, or will advance to an associate professor or a senior lecturer.